tainn/kouriae/README.md

 ## ^

 `^` is a reserved character.
 Don't use it.
-Or do.
-But I don't recommend it.
+Or do, though I don't recommend it.
 Probably.